 2. Check your credit file

 Though this may seem like the obvious choice, it would be best to check your credit file before you apply for any credit.
 There could be information on there that isn’t updated and might in turn affect your credit application.
-For instance, this could be a previous credit provider hasn’t updated your records and it shows you’re still in debt.
-In such scenario, it’s then advised to contact the provider and get them to update the records.
+For instance, a previous credit provider hasn’t updated your records and shows you’re still in debt.
+In such a scenario, it’s then advised to contact the provider and get them to update your records.

 3. Pay off your debts

 Don’t settle for paying just the minimum amount each month; try your best to pay more than that amount as this signifies good behaviour to a prospective lender.
 It tells them you are managing your debt well and can be trusted with more credit products in the future.